Iaalborg/Helldivers-2-TEST/README.md

 # Helldivers-2-Internal-Hack-Dll-Proxy-PoC

-#### This is a PoC that I created to learn about dll proxy using C++ on 64bit application / game. well lets hope this stuff works because if it does, i can compete with the others and maybe i can bedeat the enemies
+#### This is a PoC that I created to learn about dll proxy using C++ on 64bit application / game. well lets hope this stuff works because if it does, i can compete with the others and maybe i can bedeat the enemies. this time it might even work again hopefully

 ### Thanks to cfemen and gir489 for all information and CE Tables.